-- a.
-First, the student should contact the site supervisor and try to resolve the concern(s). - b.
+a.
+First, the student should contact the site supervisor and try to resolve the concern(s).

+- b.
 If the student believes that the concern(s) have not been adequately addressed, they should make an appointment to seek advice from the course instructor. - c.
-If the student believes that the concern(s) have not been adequately addressed, they should then make an appointment to seek advice from the d.
-It is important to note that if an Internship site requests a student be removed, the Department will honor that request.
+If the student believes that the concern(s) have not been adequately addressed, they should then make an appointment to seek advice from the Department Chair. - d.
+It is important to note that if a Field Experience site requests a student be removed, the Department will honor that request.